olmofe/AltSchool_AKS_WebApps/README.md

 - go to the workload in Rancher UI `do-cluster | Deployments
 - Grafana and Prometheus will be in `Namespace: monitoring`
-- Kibana will be in `Namespace: logging`
+- Kibana will be in `namespace: kube-system`
 - click on the endpoints and proceed to use their UI.

 ---